lcrawlab/GOALS/README.md

 ## C++ Packages for GOALS

 The code in this repository assumes that basic C++ functions and applications are already set up on the running personal computer or cluster.
-If not, the functions and necessary Rcpp packages to build nonlinear covariance matrices (e.g. BAKR) and fit a GP regression model will not work properly.
+If not, the functions and necessary Rcpp packages to build nonlinear covariance matrices (e.g., BAKR and RATE) and fit a GP regression model will not work properly.
 A simple option is to use [gcc](https://gcc.gnu.org/). macOS users may use this collection by installing the [Homebrew package manager](http://brew.sh/index.html) and then typing the following into the terminal:

     brew install gcc